Ross-Angus/classless-utopia/readme.md

 Pagination should be inside `nav` so the [1] [2] [3] buttons don't have chevrons

-## Call to action

-If an anchor is the only child of a paragraph, it's a call-to-action This pattern also works: div p a p a

 ## Asides and figures

 Larger margin-bottom, to give breathing room from body text.
 If it has a `figcaption` the gap should be larger still